 So what are you waiting for?
 Grab a cake mix, a mix-in, and a container of frosting and you’re less than 30 minutes away from baked cake donut deliciousness!

-I’m so excited about these donuts!
-They’re so easy to make, they taste great, the flavor options are endless and everyone will go crazy over them.
-If you make these 2-Ingredient Donuts, be sure to snap a picture and share it with me or tag me on Instagram @thebakermama so I can see. ????
-I love seeing how inspired and creative y’all get with the recipes I share.
+If you make my Cake Mix Baked Cake Donuts, be sure to snap a picture and share it with me on Instagram @thebakermama so I can see.
+If you’re on Facebook, be sure to join my Friends of The BakerMama group to connect and share all the fun and yummy recipes of mine that you make! 😍 I just love seeing how inspired and creative y’all get with the ideas I share.
 Enjoy!

 xoxo,